wead-hsu/wead-hsu.github.io/docs/README.md

 # News

+- Two papers are accepted by ACL 2025.
 - One paper is accepted by ICLR 2024 (first author).
 - One paper is accepted by KDD 2023.
 - I won the second prize of Beijing Science and Technology Award.